create-go-app/cli/README.md

 - Roles for run Docker container with [Nginx](https://nginx.org):
   - `nginx` — pure Nginx container with "the best practice" configuration.

-> ✌️ Since Create Go App CLI `v2.0.0`, we're strongly recommend to use **Traefik Proxy** as default proxy server for your projects.
+> ✌️ Since Create Go App CLI `v2.0.0`, we're recommend to use **Traefik Proxy** as default proxy server for your projects.
 The main reason: this proxy provides _automatic_ SSL certificates from Let's Encrypt out of the box.
 Also, Traefik was built on the Docker ecosystem and has a _really good looking_ and _useful_ Web UI.

 ## 📚 FAQ